Setting the Proper Heights for the Treadmill Desk Surface and Keyboard Tray

 You’ve finally done it: after years of back-breaking, hunched-over desk work, you’ve made the switch to an adjustable-height treadmill desk and are ready to start walking your way to better health.
 But before you step on that treadmill, you ask yourself: how high should my desk be?

 A common answer for this has been to raise your desk so that your arms are bent at a 90-degree angle when you type.
 This is a partial solution: a 90-degree angle keeps your wrists straight when you type (assuming your keyboard is level with your desktop) and helps prevent the wrist strain and injuries that come from improper wrist posture.
 However, maintaining this right angle for long can put a strain on the flexors of your forearms, especially if you don’t have a cushion to wrest your wrists on, substituting one type of pain for another.
-That is why we recommend keeping your arms at a neutral position when you work is the most ergodynamic solution which is gonna change between when you are sitting and standing.
+That is why keeping your arms in a neutral position when you work is the most ergodynamic solution which is gonna change between when you are sitting and standing.